 Arm your child with confidence!

-In the run-up to their first day at school, it is important that you bolster your child’s self-esteem and confidence.
+In the run-up to their first day at school, you must bolster your child’s self-esteem and confidence (medium).

-This can be done by ensuring that they know their colors, their alphabet, and can happily count to ten.
+This can be done by ensuring that they know their colors their alphabet, and can happily count to ten (Education).

-Other activities that will be good for them is to practice writing their name and how to color pictures and how to complete jigsaw puzzles.
+Other activities that will be good for them is to practice writing their name and how to color pictures and completing jigsaw puzzles.